Office of the President

 Mittenthal joined NAMI from the International Food Information Council (IFIC) where he worked closely with dietitians and led IFIC’s efforts in communicating with journalists and influencers.
 Mittenthal moved to Washington D.C. following a career as a television reporter and producer in several markets around the country including Atlanta, Jacksonville, NC and Idaho Falls, ID.
 He graduated from Cornell University in Ithaca, NY with a Bachelor of Arts in Psychology and also received a Master’s degree in Biomedical Sciences from Eastern Virginia Medical School in Norfolk, VA.

-Nathan Fretz joined the North American Meat Institute in 2015 as senior director of legislative affairs.
+Nathan Fretz is the vice president of legislative affairs at NAMI, previously serving as the organization’s senior director of legislative affairs since 2015.
 Nathan brings a wide range of experience from his time as an associate attorney at OFW Law, counselling clients on food and agriculture, legislative, regulatory, and policy issues.

 Previously he spent six years as counsel to the U.S. House of Representatives Committee on Agriculture, first as majority counsel and later as minority counsel.
 In that capacity, he helped to negotiate and draft the 2008 and 2014 Farm Bills, primarily focusing on meat and poultry, dairy, conservation, and food safety issues.
 Before working at the Agriculture Committee, Nathan served in the Congressional and Public Affairs Office at the U.S. Department of Agriculture's Food Safety and Inspection Service.